tellor-io/tellor-pallet/README.md

 Anyone can then dispute a reported value, provided they lock a dispute fee.
 Votes are collated and sent to the Tellor parachain governance contract for tallying and execution.
 A successful dispute results in a disputed reporter being slashed and the slash amount being awarded to the dispute initiator.
-The dispute fee is awarded to the disputed reporter if the dispute is unsuccessful.
+The dispute fee is awarded to the disputed reporter if the dispute is unsuccessful, but given back to initiator if tallied and executed as an invalid dispute.

 ### Terminology
 - Data Feed: a request for recurring reports to the oracle.